RelativityMC/VMP-fabric/README.md

 - Uses our own chunk sending mechanism (optionally with packet-level rate-limiting)
 - Adds per-player render distance (packet-level)
 - Makes vanilla tcp connections more responsive using packet priority
-  (works best when the server is connected **without reverse proxies like velocity and ssh port forwarding**)
+  (works best when the server is connected **without reverse proxies such as velocity and ssh port forwarding**)
 - ... and more

 ## Support